 About the Walter W. Stiern Library

 The Walter W. Stiern Library opened in 1994 and is the largest building on the California State University, Bakersfield campus.
-The 150,000 square-foot building houses nearly half a million volumes and provides electronic access to thousands of periodical titles via its computer terminals.
-Patrons can also watch DVDs, videos, or listen to CDs on library equipment.
-The Library is managed and operated by 23 staff members and faculty librarians.
+The 150,000 square-foot building houses nearly half a million volumes and provides electronic access to thousands of periodical titles and over a million ebooks in almost 200 databases.
+The Library is managed and operated by 29 staff members and faculty librarians.
 The Library also maintains a branch library at the CSUB Antelope Valley campus in Lancaster.
 The Dean of Libraries oversees all operations and services.

 The Building: Its Collections and Services

-The Library’s upper four floors are divided into service areas, collections and offices.
+The Library’s upper four levels are divided into service areas, collections and offices.

-The third and fourth floors house the main book collection.
+The third and fourth levels house the main book collection.
 This circulation collection is the largest academic book collection in the southern San Joaquin Valley.
-Group and individual study rooms are also found on these floors.
+Group and individual study rooms are also found on these levels.

-Librarians provide reference services in person at the reference desk, through email, phone, and chat.
+Librarians provide researach services in person at the research desk and by appointment, through email, phone, and chat.
 They also offer in-depth help to students through the Individual Research Assistance Program.
-Librarians, all of whom hold advanced degrees in library science, teach information competency courses and subject orientations.
+Our librarians, all of whom hold advanced degrees in library science, teach information competency courses and subject orientations.